You do not need to be a phone guru to have a working Phone.

 What does that mean for you?
-Suddenly, after updating your phone’s software, it will lock itself and is usable with the original carrier.
-That’s why the grey-market unlocking so unreliable and potentially a massive waste of money.
+Suddenly, updating your phone’s software will lock itself and be usable with the original carrier.
+That’s why the grey market unlocking is so unreliable and potentially a massive waste of money.

 You can purchase an unlocked phone directly from Apple or buy one from us.

 If you just purchased a phone, you can unlock it after 90 days of using it with your carrier or immediately if you’ve paid for the device in full.
 That is good news!